-- you made a mistake about, or did not know, a relevant fact when the original decision was made - a decision was legally wrong usually this applies when a test case is heard and clarifies the law on a matter relevant to your claim - a qualifying benefit has been awarded but an 'any-time' revision (see section 2.2) is not appropriate.
+- a decision was legally wrong usually this applies when a test case is heard and clarifies the law on a matter relevant to your claim - a qualifying benefit has been awarded but an 'any-time' revision (see section 3.2) is not appropriate.

-3.2 The decision on the supersession
+4.2 The decision on the supersession

 You should receive a written decision notice about your supersession request stating whether your benefit award has been changed or not, as well as what steps you can take next.
 If you are unhappy with the decision made, you can ask for an explanation or a mandatory reconsideration.

 You cannot appeal against a refusal of a supersession request without asking for a revision first.

-4 Appeals
+5 Appeals